 The intercultural competency screening test will assess:

-- Your knowledge of social, political and cultural institutions in Australia and LOTE country/region;
+- Your knowledge of social institutions, cultural beliefs and practices in Australia and LOTE country/region;

-- Your ability to identify culturally and socio-linguistically specific information in a translation and/or interpreting situation; and
+- Your knowledge of cultural and sociolinguistic features in a translation and/or interpreting situation; and

 The test will consist of:

 - Answering three knowledge-based short answer questions (from a choice of four); and

 - Answering three scenario-based short answer questions (from a choice of five)

 NAATI expects that test candidates will have read and understood the following information prior to attending their test:

 You can also click here to access some example test questions and answers to help you prepare for the test.